 1. Configure Your Settings

 The Settings allow you to configure the building blocks of your metadata setup & statement design.
-The above video will give you a quick introduction on how to configure your Settings.
-When configuring your Settings, please make sure you consider our list of Best Practices.
-If you have further questions on any of the options in your General Settings, please visit our Settings chapter in the documentation.
+The above video will give you a quick introduction to how to configure your Settings.
+For more detail, please visit our step-by-step guide on how to configure your settings as part of our Getting Started Guide.

 - A zip of the various statement design examples